ericspod/PiProjects/router/Readme.md

       Setting `Public` and `Guest ok` to `no` would be more secure if that's a concern on your network.

-   3. Add a user to samba: `sudo s smbpasswd -a pi`
+   3. Add a user to samba: `sudo smbpasswd -a pi`

    4. Restart the server: `sudo /etc/init.d/samba restart`